-62. Level estimates of GDP have served as denominator in a wide variety of ratio's to be used as leading economic and financial indicators.
+61. NDP as a measure is more conceptually appropriate than GDP albeit harder to measure but this should not hold back the use of NDP.
+However, level estimates of GDP have served as denominator in a wide variety of ratio's to be used as leading economic and financial indicators.
 The following variables are often expressed as per cent of GDP: Government debt, Government net lending / borrowing (surplus / deficit), Government revenue, Investment, Savings, Current account balance, External debt, just to name a few.

-63. In line of what is proposed in this GN, the objective would be to have these ratios changed with NDP as the denominator.
+62. In line of what is proposed in this GN, the objective would be to have these ratios changed with NDP as the denominator.
 This is easier said than done.
-Some of these indicators are anchored in law, such as the Maastricht Criteria in the Euro Zone regarding government deficit and dept levels as percentage of GDP.
-Others are not necessarily compiled by statisticians but by analysts and researchers, as in the case of many of the GDP related indicators in the IMF's World Economic Outlook.
+Some of these indicators are anchored in law, such as the Maastricht Criteria in the Euro Zone regarding government deficit and debt levels as percentage of GDP.
+Others are not necessarily compiled by statisticians (e.g., tax base) but by analysts and researchers, as in the case of many of the GDP related indicators in the IMF's World Economic Outlook.
 We need to be aware that the effects of the denominator change may be substantive as the Gross-Net distinction could be as high as 20% of GDP.
 In other words, this adjustment may equally take time and will require strong and enduring advocacy of the use of NDP from the side of national accountants, at national and international level.

-64. Statistical producers should be encouraged to improve the quality of the estimates of capital stock, and in turn, CFC.
+63. Statistical producers should be encouraged to improve the quality of the estimates of capital stock, and in turn, CFC.
 Further prominence of "net" aggregates should be achieved through the official releases showing the "net" aggregates alongside the "gross" aggregates.

-65. International organizations should be considering setting up a task force on improving the measurement and practicalities involved in measuring the depletion of natural assets with the aim of developing consistent assumptions and cross-country comparability.
+64. International organizations should also consider setting up a task force on improving the measurement and practicalities involved in measuring the depletion of natural assets with the aim of developing consistent assumptions and cross-country comparability.
 The work currently undertaken by the Eurostat Task Force is an excellent example which deserves a broadening of scope beyond the 27 EU Member States.
 The proposed information hub may be an effective way to disseminate the results of arriving at a common methodology and the sharing of country practices.